-Mostly lost and occassionally found yogi, mother, wife, daughter, sister, vegetarian, artist, yoga studio director and recovering yo-yo dieter, I have always had trouble reading maps.
+Mostly lost and occasionally found yogi, teacher, artist, recovering yoga studio director, big-picture thinker, community builder, and all-round problem solver, I have always had trouble reading maps.
 I haven’t let this stop me from navigating.
 So, get in!
-We’ll figure it out together and have an adventure along the way.
+We’ll figure it out together and have a big adventure along the way.

 The Beginning of a Journey

 Does this sound familiar?
 I had lost my artistic mojo.
 After a burst of creativity, sitting down to paint had been almost painful.
 Nothing flowed.
 I was just grasping for ideas that would fade before the paint reached the canvas.
 Occasionally I made myself complete a painting but eventually I didn’t even bother squeezing the paint on the palette, since I would lose interest and waste the paint.
 But I had my yoga, my family life, things to do.
 I was as empty as these dried seed pods.
 (I completed this painting during this time — it took me, no kidding, a YEAR.
 Every time I look at this painting, I’m amazed at how tortured it was for me.)

 On the advice of some very wise people at Tranquil Space, I picked up Julia Cameron’s book The Artist’s Way: A Spiritual Path to Higher Creativity, (Penguin/Putnam, 1992) and I am now recovering the joy and spontaneity that my creative life had been until I got in the way of myself.
 And I’ve come to see that to become found, you really must be lost in the moment.

 I have also come to see all of my life as one big creative project.